EdwinMancera/TfL-Coding-Challenge/Release/README.md

 # Testing For Errors: #
 1. Click "Create" with any empty fields:<br />
-No dialog box will appear but instead only highlighted with an error marker.
+&nbsp;&nbsp;&nbsp;&nbsp;No dialog box will appear but instead only highlighted with an error marker.
 2. Click "Create" with incorrect Site URL:<br />
-Dialog box should appear with "Please make sure Site URL is correct"<br />
+&nbsp;&nbsp;&nbsp;&nbsp;Dialog box should appear with "Please make sure Site URL is correct"<br />
-And the affected fields are highlighted with an error marker.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;And the affected fields are highlighted with an error marker.<br />
 3. Click "Create" with incorrect Login Details:<br />
-Dialog box should appear with "Please make sure your login details are correct"<br />
+&nbsp;&nbsp;&nbsp;&nbsp;Dialog box should appear with "Please make sure your login details are correct"<br />
-And the affected fields are highlighted with an error marker.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;And the affected fields are highlighted with an error marker.<br />
 4. Click "Create" when list already created:<br />
-Dialog box should appear with "List already exists"<br />
+&nbsp;&nbsp;&nbsp;&nbsp;Dialog box should appear with "List already exists"<br />
 5. All errors are logged and saved in the same directory.<br />

 # Bugs: #